owntracks/booklet/docs/features/location.md

 #### _Quiet_ mode

-Same as _Manual_ mode except that even
+Same as _Manual_ mode except that no region events are published.

 #### _Region_ monitoring